wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 ## DHCPv6 Address Registration Request

-The end-host sends a DHCPv6 ADDR-REG-NOTIFICATION message to the address registration server to the All_DHCP_Relay_Agents_and_Servers multicast address (ff02::1:2).
+The end-host sends a DHCPv6 ADDR-REG-INFORM message to the address registration server to the All_DHCP_Relay_Agents_and_Servers multicast address (ff02::1:2).
 The host MUST only send the packet on the network interface that has the address being registered (i.e. if the host has multiple interfaces with different addresses, it should only send the packet on the interface with the address being registered).
 The host MUST send the packet from the address being registered.
-This is primarily for "fate sharing" purposes - for example, if the network implements some form of L2 security to prevent a client from spoofing other clients' addresses this prevents an attacker from spoofing ADDR-REG-NOTIFICATION messages.
+This is primarily for "fate sharing" purposes - for example, if the network implements some form of L2 security to prevent a client from spoofing other clients' addresses this prevents an attacker from spoofing ADDR-REG-INFORM messages.
 The host MUST send separate messages for each address being registered.

-The end-host MUST include a Client Identifier option in the ADDR-REG-NOTIFICATION message.
+The end-host MUST include a Client Identifier option in the ADDR-REG-INFORM message.

-The host MUST only send the ADDR-REG-NOTIFICATION message for valid ({{!RFC4862}}) addresses of global scope ({{!RFC4007}}).
+The host MUST only send the ADDR-REG-INFORM message for valid ({{!RFC4862}}) addresses of global scope ({{!RFC4007}}).
-The host MUST NOT send the  ADDR-REG-NOTIFICATION message for addresses configured by DHCPv6.
+The host MUST NOT send the  ADDR-REG-INFORM message for addresses configured by DHCPv6.

-The host MUST NOT send the ADDR-REG-NOTIFICATION message if it has not received any Router Advertisement message with either M or O flags set to 1.
+The host MUST NOT send the ADDR-REG-INFORM message if it has not received any Router Advertisement message with either M or O flags set to 1.

-After receiving this ADDR-REG-NOTIFICATION message, the address registration server SHOULD verify that the address being registered is "appropriate to the link" as defined by [RFC8415].
+After receiving this ADDR-REG-INFORM message, the address registration server SHOULD verify that the address being registered is "appropriate to the link" as defined by [RFC8415].
 If the server believes that  address being registered is not appropriate to the link [RFC8415], it MUST drop the message, and SHOULD log this fact.
 If the address is appropriate, the server:

 *    SHOULD register or update a binding between the provided Client Identifier and IPv6 address in its database;
 *    SHOULD log the address registration information (as is done normally for clients which have requested an address), unless configured not to do so;